arashnm80/arashnm80.github.io/handbook.md

 ### Action
 #### Thinking, Writing and Living System
 #### Porn vs. Sex
+### Money
+#### my normal life
+I should find ways to gain money or other precious assets just by living my normal life.
+- choose a hobby and turn it into a salable product.
 ### Plan
 #### plan vs. no-plan
 - writing goals, milestones, metrics, deadlines